The Two Things Superman and Lex Luthor Taught Me

 But at some point, after you’ve healed, you have to reengage.
 You can’t hide forever, curling into a ball behind your fortress walls.

-When you’ve reset, rebuilt your defenses, healed, you’ll have to enter the fray again.
+When you’ve reset, rebuilt your defenses, heal.
+But you will have to enter the fray again.
 That could mean once again reaching out to family members who have frustrated you.
-Sitting down with a co-worker who you’d written off.
+Sitting down with a co-worker whom you’d written off.
 Arranging for a meeting on the moon with your nemesis to talk it out.

 Superman’s Red Boot Steps Over The Line